 - Requiring medical attention and/or engaging in disorderly or disruptive conduct due to substance use causing University officials to respond, even if the subject legally consumed the substance.
 See Appendix 6 for the Medical Amnesty Policy.

 - The possession or use of marijuana, even with a medical recommendation or medical license, is prohibited on University property in compliance with federal law.
 Any drugs and/or paraphernalia found to be in a student’s possession, University residence, vehicle, or assigned area will be considered to be in the possession of the student whether or not the student is the individual who purchased or furnished the drugs, paraphernalia, or handmade drug use device.
-Confiscated paraphernalia will not be returned to students at any time.
+Paraphernalia may be confiscated by University staff and returned at a later date, unless required by law to be retained.

 - Being in the presence of and having knowledge of an illegal substance in a University residence regardless of the amount of time spent in that residence.